jknightdoeswork/nightowlgames/_posts/2020-04-26-ball-trails-in-isoputt.md

 categories: isoputt
 ---

+I've added a ball trail to [IsoPutt].
+It serves two purposes: one, it's like how in Super Meat Boy you can see all of your failed attempts.
+In IsoPutt, the ball trail doesnt reset when you fail the level, so you see all the lines you've made.

+Additionally, I'm trying to make the ground look a bit more like grass.
+I think I have some further iteration to do on this... perhaps using a foliage texture for the brush on the ground.

 This post describes how I created this ball trail effect in [IsoPutt].
 At a high level, it involves using barycentric coordinates to transform a world position into a uv coordinate, then uses a shader on the green with a decal map, two color indicies, and a palette texture in order to draw the trails.

 ![isoputt_ball_trail][isoputt_ball_trail]